cloudbank-project/az-serverless-tutorial/content/workstation/_index.md

 ## 0.1 Intro to the **Workstation** Lab

+> A note on forging ahead: Some Lab steps involve installing packages; and you are often asked
+> "Are you sure you want to go ahead?" in a number of different ways.
+You can assume it is ok to
+> forge ahead when prompted in this way: Type in `y` or `yes` or `continue` or whatever.

 In this Lab you will set up a virtual machine (VM) in the Azure cloud.
 We use VSCode Server to log in; and from that point we can write and run code remotely.
 You will use this *remote workstation* in other Labs in this four-part cloud tutorials.